dmbarbour/glas/docs/GlasApps.md

 * 'sys.\*' - system APIs, e.g. network, filesystem, clock, FFI, reflection
 * 'db.\*' - shared, persistent registers, bound to a configured database
-* 'g.\*' - ephemeral, 'global' registers bound to runtime instance; initially zero.
+* 'g.\*' - ephemeral, 'global' registers bound to runtime instance

-These are provided in the input Env together with 'app.\*' for the open fixpoint.
-The input Env does not include program primitives such as '%\*' names.
+These are provided in the input Env (together with 'app.\*' for the open fixpoint).
+The 'sys.\*' APIs are described below, while 'db.\*' and 'g.\*' provide some toplevel state visible to 'http' and other methods.
+Although these model global state, it is possible to scope access and partition application state between subcomponents (assuming support from the front-end compiler).

-Database registers in 'db.\*' are bound to a configured database.
-This supports persistence and asynchronous, shared-memory interaction between applications.
-Attempting to store runtime-ephemeral data (such as open file handles) into 'db.\*' registers results in an ephemerality error, a form of type error.

-The 'g.\*' registers are local to the runtime instance.
-This could be distributed state in context of a distributed runtime, or persistent state in context of a persistent runtime.
-But it won't survive the application.
+## State

+The basic program model has built-in support for registers, and we provide a few registers with 'db.\*' and 'g.\*'.
+But it isn't difficult to support first-class, mutable references (similar to Haskell's IORef).
+Tentative minimal API:

+* `sys.ref.*`
+  * `new(Data) : Ref` - new reference initially containing Data; runtime-ephemeral
+  * `db.new(Data) : Ref` - as 'new' but backed by the database; database-ephemeral
+  * `with(Ref) : [op]` - pop Ref from stack, run 'op' with access as register 'ref'

+Compared to registers, references complicate static analysis, GC, and schema change (for live coding).
+Database-backed references generally require distributed GC.
+My vision for glas systems strongly favors registers over references (thus references aren't primitive).
+Nonetheless, references can be very convenient.

 ## Concurrency